 Verify the retention period

-To enable LTR, you need at least one-year retention for any snapshot retention type.
+To enable LTR, you need at least one year of retention for any snapshot.
 Examples of retention periods that are eligible for LTR are as follows.

 However, the following is not a valid retention period:

-The following screenshot shows that the Enable Long Term Retention (LTR) toggle is disabled for this backup policy as the retention period is less than one year.
+The following screenshot shows that the Enable Long Term Retention (LTR) option is disabled for this backup policy as the retention period is less than one year.

 However, if your retention period is greater than or equal to one year, you are eligible to enable LTR as shown in the following screenshot:

 Daily snapshots threshold

 To enable LTR, ensure that the daily snapshots days must be less than the Warm snapshot threshold that you select.

 The following screenshot shows that the daily snapshot limit exceeds the warm snapshot threshold.